Rob Asaro

 David Gaynes

 David Gaynes is an award-winning documentary filmmaker with three critically-praised features in distribution.
-His work focuses on ordinary people amid extraordinary circumstance and attempts to do so with earnestness and reverence.
+His work focuses on ordinary people amid extraordinary circumstances and attempts to do so with earnestness and reverence.
 Next Year Jerusalem (2014, Netflix / First Run Features) follows a group of frail elderly seniors on the last trip of their lives.
 Saving Hubble (2012, Hulu / Cinema Purgatorio) is the story of the Hubble Space Telescope’s surprise rebirth.
 Keeper of the Kohn (2005, Hulu / SnagFilms) examines the relationship between an older, autistic man and his terminally ill friend.
 David is also a working cinematographer and editor, having collaborated on dozens of doc projects large, not-so-large and so-not-large for over 15 years. dgfilmworks.com

 Steven Lew